Do I Pay Taxes on Personal Injury Settlement?

 Property settlements are generally not taxable.
 The IRS says that if the loss in value of the property is less than the adjusted basis of your property, then it is not taxable although you must reduce your basis in the property by the amount of the settlement (if you are amortizing the property for tax purposes).
 So if the settlement exceeds your adjusted basis in the property, the excess is income.
 It is the same "recapture" issue we just talked about above.

 Confused?
 Understandably.
-But let's assume for a second this is not an asset you are depreciating on your taxes but just a car that you own for your own personal use.
-Assuming you got a check that fairly compensates you for the loss, you are unlikely to be in a position where you are paying taxes on your property damage settlement check.Compensation for Lost Income or Lost Business
+But let's assume for a second this is not an asset you are depreciating on your taxes but just a car that you own for personal use.
+Assuming you got a check that fairly compensates you for the loss, you are unlikely to be in a position where you are paying taxes on your property damage settlement check.Compensation for Lost Income or Lost Business Also Not Taxable

 In personal physical injury cases, any portion of the recovery for lost wages is not subject to income tax.
 See 26 U.S.C. § 104(a)(2) and Commissioner of Internal Revenue v.
 Schleier, 515 U.S. 323, 329-30 (1995).